PrefectHQ/prefect/docs/guides/ci-cd.md

 ### Running a GitHub workflow

 After pushing commits to your repository, GitHub will automatically detect and trigger a run of your workflow.
+The status of running and completed workflows can be monitored from the **Actions** tab of your repository.

 ![A GitHub Action triggered via push](/img/guides/github-actions-trigger.png)